Skip to content

 The Eurasian penduline tit is a passerine bird of the genus Remiz which can be found widely across the western Palearctic.

-It migrates to more northern parts in summer, while staying resident in its southern range during winter months.
+It migrates to more northern parts in summer while staying resident in its southern range during winter months.

-This species experienced an expansion of its breeding grounds throughout Western Europe between 1980s and 1990s, thus increasing its population significantly.
+This species experienced an expansion of its breeding grounds throughout Western Europe between the 1980s and 1990s, thus increasing its population significantly.

-These birds feed mainly on insects but also eat some seeds especially sunflower seeds making them popular garden visitors for many people.
+These birds feed mainly on insects but also eat some seeds, especially sunflower seeds, making them popular garden visitors for many people.

 Scientific classification:

-15. Common wood pigeon
+15. Common Wood Pigeon

 Common wood pigeon